 - Public sites.
 For example, customer service portals or simple business websites.

-- Private or internal sites.
+- Private internal website or internal wiki.
 For example, for project management or for use as an intranet.

 Google Sites Features